 She was weekly columnist for The Times of India from 2000-2003 and guest columnist for The Business Economics in 2003.

-Her short fiction has been published in several international literary journals.
-She is currently writing a novel set in 1970’s Bengal and London.
-She is also putting together her short stories into a collection.
+Her short fiction has been published in several international literary journals and she has won prizes for her short fiction.
+She is currently putting together her short stories into a collection and at the same time working on a novel set in .

 Erika lives in London with her husband and two children.

-While writing, her favourite companions are her two cats Count Vladimir and Tenzing and a devoted Cocker Spaniel named Ludo.
+While writing, her favourite companions are her cat Count Vladimir and a devoted Cocker Spaniel named Ludo.